Concordium/concordium-governance-committee-voting/coordinator-tool/README.md

     these into separate files in the specified `out` directory.
     The  CSV file containing the weights will be used in the `final-weights` command.
   - `verify` verifies the weights registered in the contract by comparing the hash of the computed weights with the checksum registered in the contract.
+The computed values are written into files in the specified `out` directory.
+These can be used to generate the final weights required to verify the encrypted tally.

 - `new-election` is the command to create the necessary files and the contract for a new election.
 In particular it will